CodeReclaimers/neat-python/docs/module_summaries.rst

     .. versionadded:: 0.91-config_work

+  .. py:function:: mean_aggregation(x)

+    Returns the arithmetic mean.
+Potentially maintains a more stable result than ``sum`` for changing numbers of :term:`enabled`
+    :term:`connections <connection>`, which may be good or bad depending on the circumstances; having both available to the algorithm is advised.

+    :param x: The numbers to find the mean of; takes any :pygloss:`iterable`.
+    :type x: list(float) or tuple(float) or set(float)
+    :return: The arithmetic mean.
+    :rtype: :pytypes:`float <typesnumeric>`

   .. py:exception:: InvalidAggregationFunction(TypeError)

     Exception called if an aggregation function being added is invalid according to the `validate_aggregation` function.